 Re-open VirtualBox, click your Sierra machine, then click “Start.”
 Your machine will start to boot.
 You will see a lot of superfluous information as this happens—and I mean a lot—but don’t worry about it.
 It’s normal, even some of the things that look like errors.

 You should only worry if a specific error hangs for five minutes or more.
 Just walk away and let it run for a bit.
 If you’ve done everything right, it’ll boot.

 Eventually, you’ll see the installer asking you to pick a language:

 Pick “English,” or whatever language you prefer, then click “Next.”
-Before you do anything else, however, click “Utilities” in the menu bar, then click “Disk Utility.”
+Before you do anything else, however, click “Disk Utility” then “Continue.”

-Name the drive “Macintosh HD,” and leave the other two settings as-is (“Mac OS Extended Journaled” and “GUID Partition Map”.
+Name the drive “Macintosh HD,” and leave the other two settings as-is: “Mac OS Extended Journaled” and “GUID Partition Map”.
 Do not create an AFS partition, because it will not work and you’ll have to start over with a new virtual hard drive.
 Click “Erase,” then close Disk Utility when the process is complete.
 You’ll be brought back to the main window.